Guidance to Support Trans Staff and Students

 The University celebrates and values the diversity of its staff and students and believes that the employment and inclusion of trans people at all levels of responsibility and trans students within our community enriches our University environment.
 The University will treat all trans employees and students with respect and strive to provide a positive working and learning environment free from discrimination, harassment or victimisation, to enable them to achieve the best outcomes.

-The University’s Trans Equality Policy* sets out the University’s commitment, intent and principles for trans equality, and applies to all our prospective applicants for employment and study, employees and students, contractors, visitors and partners.
+The University’s Trans Equality Policy* (PDF) sets out the University’s commitment, intent and principles for trans equality, and applies to all our prospective applicants for employment and study, employees and students, contractors, visitors and partners.

-The Guidance for Trans Staff and Students* has been developed in consultation with staff and students, to provide practical guidance to support the implementation of the Trans Equality Policy.
+The Guidance for Trans Staff and Students* (PDF) has been developed in consultation with staff and students, to provide practical guidance to support the implementation of the Trans Equality Policy.
 Key aspects that this guidance includes:

 - Underlying principles to provide a welcoming and supportive environment